JeffGiroux/f5_terraform/AWS/HA_via_api/README.md

 ## Creating Virtual Servers on the BIG-IP VE

 In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on each BIG-IP VE.
+This demo creates a demo virtual server using AS3.
 See [AS3 in AWS Failover Across-Net](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/aws.html#example-virtual-service-declaration) for an example declaration using AS3.

 ***Note:*** These next steps illustrate the manual way in the GUI to create a virtual server
 1. Open the BIG-IP VE Configuration utility